galle fort

 Dutch Fort considered being the best-preserved fortified city built by European colonial powers in Asia

-Galle Dutch Fort UNESCO world heritage site is the best-preserved fortified city built by European colonial powers in Asia.
-As the Portuguese controlled the maritime region of the island they took the initiative of the Galle Fort.
+Galle Dutch Fort The best-preserved fortified city in Asia that European colonial powers built is a UNESCO World Heritage Site.
+As the Portuguese controlled the maritime region of the island, they took the initiative of the Galle Fort.

-Initially, it had been a small fortification occupied by a small number of soldiers.
-As the Dutch rulers took over the control of the maritime region they expanded the Galle fort making it the biggest fort in the country.
-They converted the fort into a well-formed city with all the facilities.
+It had initially been a small fortification with a few soldiers living there.
+As the Dutch rulers took over the control of the maritime region, they expanded the Galle fort, making it the biggest fort in the country.
+They converted the fort, into a well-formed city with all the facilities.
 Still, most of the buildings are in typical Dutch architecture, while the names of streets, houses, and other buildings are in the typical Dutch language.
 Under British rule, no remarkable changes were done to the fort.

 Galle is a major tourist attraction in Southern Sri Lanka